1414C/cwl/README.md

 ```

 9. At this point, the method is functionally complete, but does not pass the result back to the caller in an organized manner.
 Calling the Stringer on the result is a handy way of veryifying the method is able to return what you are looking for, but is not what we should do long-term.
 Note that we do not provide the result in JSON format, but as a go struct-type with json tags.
 The runtime will marshal our return-type into JSON for consumption by the caller.
 For now, we will leave the return parameter as-is and focus on getting the new function into AWS Lambda so we can test it.

+## Adding a new go function to AWS Lambda

+Once a new function has been declared and it's handler implemented, the next step is building and deploying the function in AWS Lambda.
+The steps that are required are as follows:

+1. Set the AWS_PROFILE environment variable with the profile you wish to use for the push to AWS.
+1. Delete any existing function with the same name in AWS Lambda.
+1. Build the new handler for the target run environment.
+1. Update the permissions of the new executable.
+1. Compress the executable.
+1. Invoke the aws CLI tool to upload the zipped executable to AWS and create the new Lambda function.